ethanmclark1/commutative_rl/README.md

 - `--num_large_obstacles`: Set the number of large obstacles (observable only to aerial agent) in the environment.
 - `--num_small_obstacles`: Set the number of small obstacles (observable only to ground agent) in the environment.
 - `--seed`: Set the random seed for reproducibility.
-- `--approach`: Choose the approach for language development (e.g., "commutative_dqn" or "basic_td3").
+- `--approach`: Choose the approach for language development (e.g., "commutative_dqn" or "basic_SAC").
 - `--problem_instance`: Specify the problem instance to train or evaluate on (e.g., "circle" or "staggered").
 - `--random_state`: Determine whether to use random initial states (True or False).
 - `--train_type`: Choose the training type (e.g., "online" or "offline").